d3n7/StockGPT/README.md

 # DISCLAIMER
-Please only use this to see how it correlates to stock movements rather than use it to invest. it's probably not very good at it.
+Please only use this to see how it correlates to stock movements rather than use it to invest. it's probably not very good at it anyways.

 # How it works
 For every company you put in the file company.txt, it will search the internet for news articles in the last day about your company.